The next thing that springs to mind are the heroic battles at Gravia Inn, Alamana, Valtetsi, Dervenakia, Navarino.

 Upon his return to Crete, he continued his struggle against the Ottomans, but this time as a pirate, attacking Turkish ships in the Aegean.
-The Greek government honored him with the rank of Captain, but he refused.

-Stating that he did not fight the Ottomans for compensation, he continued to fight until old age.
+He continued to fight until old age.

 Korakas took part in dozens of battles throughout eastern Crete and also remarkably fought in the Cretan Revolution of 1878, despite the fact that he was already over 80 years old at the time.